cpspacesystems/Crescendo10k/README.md

   -   Library Calls.
 Explain what the library function is doing if its not clear.
 No one wants dig through docs.

 # Working as a Team:
-## helpful terms for those new to git:
+## Helpful Terms for Those New to Git:
 - git:
   Git is the protocol and the set of tools used for version control and code colaboration
 - repository: